 This 1920’s estate covers an astounding 400 acres, featuring expansive lawns, greenhouses, beautifully designed gardens, and much more.
 Located one hour outside of New York City, this gold coast mansion is an ideal place to spend a sunny day on Long Island.
 While many other mansions boast a good sum of acreage, Planting Fields Arboretum is one of the few that still maintains its original amount of land and buildings.

 The William R. Coe Foundation, a public education foundation, receives grant funding for architectural and landscaping upkeep, as well as educational programs, exhibitions, and various forms of community engagement.
-The grounds are currently open seven days a week, while functioning at a 50% capacity limit.
+The grounds are currently open seven days a week.

-Tours of Coe Hall are available Wednesday through Sunday, with a maximum of 10 people per tour.
+Tours of Coe Hall are available Wednesday through Sunday.
 Private tours are also available upon request.
 The Planting Fields Arboretum also offers free on-site parking.

 Vanderbilt Museum & Planetarium